owkin/FLamby/flamby/datasets/fed_kits19/README.md

 git clone https://github.com/neheller/kits19
 ```

+2. Proceed to read and accept the license and data terms

-2. Run the following commands to download the dataset.
+3. Run the following commands to download the dataset.
 Make sure you have ~30GB space available.
 ```bash
 cd kits19
 pip3 install -r requirements.txt